 We all have easy commandments.
 We’re proud we don’t rob banks like the bank robber.
 And we don’t molest children like child molesters.
 Nor do we murder people or swindle people or beat people up violently or read Playboys.
 We don’t get drunk or take drugs or sleep around.
 We’re among the most trustworthy, honest, loving, forgiving, moral, ethical, upright people we know.
 By our standards.

 But, Jesus puts His finger on a sin we haven’t given up and says, “There–that is the one I want you to give up.”
 That sin owns us.
 We fight to defend it even if we have to fight God to do it.
 If someone touches it, we cry, “Judge not, judge not–the Bible commands us to judge not.”
 Nobody has cursed us or called for our demise.
 But, the minute someone identifies a moral standard or a sin, we fight to defend our sin.
 Or we walk away and ostracize that person.
 Perhaps they have touched the sin that is Lord over our lives, the sin we worship, the sin that has the place in our lives that only rightfully belongs to Christ.

 Does God love us?
 Yes.
-Enough to die for us, and enough to tell us the truth we need but don’t want to hear.
+In fact He loves us enough to die for us, and enough to tell us the truth we need but don’t want to hear.

-Will we surrender?
+But, will we surrender to Him?
 Or will we hate God and love sin?